 - For the disciplines of social work and counseling, applicants must have degrees conferred and have obtained their LSW or LPC license for the State of Ohio by August 1st, the first day of the Fellowship.

 - A supervised internship or equivalent work in a university counseling center, mental health agency, or related professional setting.

 - General skills, knowledge, and experience in individual, couples, group counseling and psychotherapy; assessment; multicultural issues; and crisis intervention.

 Starting Date: August 1, 2018

 Application must be submitted online here.
 This job posting will be live and available to receive applications from mid-December to mid-January.
-Specific dates will be provided.
+Specific dates are provided below.
 Please check the link accordingly.
 All materials need to be uploaded or received by the January deadline date.

 As part of the selection process, candidates will need to upload the listed materials below on the online job site at www.jobsatosu.com, including:

 - Letter of application, indicating your interest in, goals for, and expectations of clinical fellowship at a university counseling center

 Carrie Fleider, LISW-S